Will data centres be taking to the water next year?

-“Our innovations are the most significant data centre advances in decades, marking a revolutionary change in the data centre industry,” Magcale claims.
+“Our innovations are the most significant data center advances in decades, marking a revolutionary change in the data center industry,” Magcale claims.

-Nautilus isn’t the first company to float (yes, pun intended) the idea of waterborne data centres.
-Google patented an idea for a ‘water-based data centre’ back in 2009, and prompted a flurry of speculation when it began building a structure on a barge off San Francisco’s Treasure Island.
+Nautilus isn't the first company to float (yes, pun intended) the idea of waterborne data centers.
+Google patented an idea for a ‘water-based data center' back in 2009, and prompted a flurry of speculation when it began building a structure on a barge off San Francisco's Treasure Island.

 The San Francisco barges – and several others built by Google – turned out to be nothing more than technology showrooms – which disappeared following fire safety concerns.

-Meanwhile, Nautilus, which launched in 2013 with US$25 million in initial investment, says traditional data centre models, with high power usage and carbon emissions, are unsustainable.
+Meanwhile, Nautilus, which launched in 2013 with US$25 million in initial investment, says traditional data center models, with high power usage and carbon emissions, are unsustainable.

-“With its proprietary infrastructure, and its complete suite of cloud and predictive data centre infrastructure management technologies, Nautilus will help its customers reduce both their data centre expenses and carbon footprints,” the company says.
+“With its proprietary infrastructure, and its complete suite of cloud and predictive data center infrastructure management technologies, Nautilus will help its customers reduce both their data center expenses and carbon footprints,” the company says.

 It's claiming annual savings in electricity costs of more than $4 million, compared to current technology, with carbon dioxide emission reductions of 19,000 tons per year – the equivalent of taking 3600 cars off the road.